JaimeToca/JaimeToca/README.md

 ### Hi! สวัสดีครับ 👋

-Senior Software Engineer with 8+ years of experience in mobile, multiplatform systems, and blockchain.
+Senior Software Engineer with 8+ years of experience in multiplatform systems, and blockchain.
 Built software used by **250M+ users**, helped secure over **$15B in assets**, and led mobile teams.

 Currently focused on Mobile Tech Stack, Rust, and Typescript.